-Employers shall provide a confidential medical evaluation for any employees involved in an exposure incident.
-The purpose of this evaluation is to document the exposure route and circumstances surrounding the incident, blood testing, Human Immunodeficiency Virus (HIV)/hBV status of source and appropriate medical and psychological treatment.
+Employers must provide a confidential medical evaluation for any employees involved in an exposure incident.
+The purpose of this evaluation is to document the exposure route and circumstances surrounding the incident, blood testing, Human Immunodeficiency Virus (HIV)/HBV status of source and appropriate medical and psychological treatment.
 (29 CFR 1910.1030(f)(3))

-All forms of blood or infectious materials, contaminated items that could release infectious materials or contaminated sharps must be placed in appropriate sharps containers or closable, color-coded or properly labeled leakproof biohazard waste containers or bags.
-Infectious waste shall be disposed of in accordance with federal, state and local regulations.
+All forms of blood or OPIMs, contaminated items that could release infectious materials or contaminated sharps must be placed in appropriate sharps containers or closable, color-coded or properly labeled leak-proof biohazard waste containers or bags.
+OPIM waste must be disposed of in accordance with federal, state and local regulations.
 (29 CFR 1910.1030(d)(4)(iii))

-Warning labels shall be attached to all containers used for the storage or transport of potentially infectious materials.
-The labels shall be orange or red-orange with the biohazard symbol in a contrasting color.
+Warning labels must be attached to all containers used for the storage or transport of potentially infectious materials.
+The labels must be orange or red-orange with the biohazard symbol in a contrasting color.
 Red containers or bags can be substituted for warning labels.
 (29 CFR 1910.1030(g))

-Employers shall create a schedule for periodic cleaning and appropriate disinfecting to ensure that the worksite is kept clean and sanitary.
-Contaminated laundry shall be placed and transported in properly labeled or color-coded bags and containers.
+Employers must create a schedule for periodic cleaning and appropriate disinfecting to ensure that the worksite is kept clean and sanitary.
+Contaminated laundry must be placed and transported in properly labeled or color-coded bags and containers.
 (29 CFR 1910.1030(d)(4)), (29 CFR 1910.1030(d)(4)(iv))